Wonderful castles, museums, churches and walks. There’s plenty to see and do in Nafplio:

 Panagia, also known as the Holy Church of Virgin Mary, near Sidagmatos Square [AKA Syntagma Square] has an imposing tower and is extravagantly decorated on the inside in typical Greek style.
 This is the oldest church in Nafplio and was built in the early 18th Century.

-St Spiridon Church is on Stakopoulou Street and has another grand tower as well as some rather sumptious decor and frescos on the inside.
-It was built in 1702 and the bell tower was added in 1853.
+St Spiridon Church was built in 1702 and the bell tower was added in 1853.
 The first prime minister of Greece was assassinated outside the church in 1831.
+You can still see the bullet hole in the wall by the entrance which is protected by a glass panel.

 This museum in the Main Square has just reopened after rennovation and contains some interesting artifacts from the local area.
 It makes sense visiting the museum if you have visited the ancient sites of Dendra, Tyrins, Midea, Epidavros and The Argive Heraion.